About the Dementia Care Provider Roundtable

 What is really needed to provide effective, person-centered care for behavioral expressions of dementia?
 Guidance from the Alzheimer's Association Dementia Care Provider Roundtable.
 Open access.
 The Journal of Post-Acute and Long-Term Care Medicine.
 Nov.
 1, 2020.

-Caring for People Living with Dementia During an Emergency is a video developed by the Roundtable which provides tips and guidance for professionals in long-term and community-based care settings currently facing COVID-19 challenges.
+Caring for People Living with Dementia During an Emergency is a video developed by the Roundtable which provides tips and guidance for professionals in long-term and community-based care settings facing COVID-19 challenges.
 The video walks you through recommendations to provide person-centered care, prevent illness, help family and friends stay connected, assist with eating and drinking, monitor walking and unsafe wandering, and observe and respond to dementia-related behavior.

 Contact us to join the Roundtable